// You can set default Consent Mode right after the UET tag

 Make It Easy - Claiming a refund can be a daunting task.
 Our partner claims that handlers make it easy and ensure everything you need is included, so you don't have to spend much time on it.

-Professional - Each claim is different, and specific circumstances that are relevant to the claim can be explained by a professional.
+Professional - Each claim is different, and specific circumstances that are relevant to the claim should be explained by a professional.
 The Financial Ombudsman has previously been unable to progress some complaints that involved a “template” or “standard letter”.

 How much will I be charged?